Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] WhiteSource Bolt.
 - [ ] Jenkins.

-### Your company is concerned that when developers introduce open source Libraries, it creates licensing compliance issues.
+### Your company is concerned that when developers introduce open source libraries, it creates licensing compliance issues.
 You need to add an automated process to the build pipeline to detect when common open source libraries are added to the code base.
 What should you use?

 - [ ] SourceGear.
 - [ ] Microsoft Visual SourceSafe.